 ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread.
 This is called the stage or grade.
 Use the menu to see other pages.

 Staging is a way of describing where a tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
-Several types of childhood CNS tumors can spread through the spinal fluid that surrounds the brain and the spine.
+Several types of childhood central nervous system (CNS) tumors can spread through the spinal fluid that surrounds the brain and the spine.
 Staging helps determine the child’s prognosis (chance of recovery) and helps the doctor plan the child's treatment(s).

 Recurrent CNS tumor